Student Guidelines and Responsibilities

 Once an examination has been distributed, the student may not leave the room for any reason.
 If a medical condition exists which requires frequent use of restroom facilities, written permission must be obtained from Disability Support Services prior to an examination.
 Violation of this rule is considered academic dishonesty violation and will be treated and disciplined as such.

-Conduct While in the Student Assessment Services Center
+Conduct While in the Testing Center

 - Students are only allowed to have the following items at their testing stations: photo ID, pen/pencil, SAS locker key (if a locker is used) and an SAS-approved calculator (if allowed by the instructor).
 All other personal possessions brought into the Center, must be secured in lockers (which are coin-operated and require payment of a quarter).
 Any other item or material which the SAS staff determines to be a security risk or potentially disruptive or distracting will not be allowed.